nais/doc/docs/auth/reference/README.md

 This endpoint allows for refreshing the end-user's session on demand.
 Requests to this endpoint must be triggered from the user agent.

+Using this endpoint is only necessary when [session inactivity timeouts](#session-inactivity-timeout) are enabled.
+The end-user should be prompted to extend their session in accordance with [WCAG 2.2.1](https://www.w3.org/WAI/WCAG21/Understanding/timing-adjustable).

 The endpoint will respond with a `HTTP 401 Unauthorized` if the session is _inactive_.
 It is otherwise equivalent to the [session endpoint](#session-endpoint).